FTTC/rtc-detect/README.md

 ## API
 ### (async) isTRTCSupported()
-Determines if the current environment supports TRTC.
+This API is used to check whether the current environment supports TRTC.

 ```javascript
 const detect = new RTCDetect();